-Shannon, a Democrat, was the representative for Missouri's 5th congressional district from 1935 to 1942.
+Shannon was the representative for Missouri’s 5th congressional district and was a Democrat.
+He served from 1935 to 1942.

 From Dec 1931 to Nov 1942, Shannon missed 280 of 1,012 roll call votes, which is 27.7%.
 This is much worse than the median of 6.6% among the lifetime records of representatives serving in Nov 1942.
 The chart below reports missed votes over time.